naminx/chrome-remote-desktop/README.md

 ## ** FOR XORG ONLY **

-Wayland is not supported because you have to log out local Wayland session in order to connect remotely, or else you get only a black screen.
+Tested on KDE/X11 & GNOME/X11.
+Wayland is not supported because you have to log out local Wayland session in order to connect remotely or else you get only a black screen.
+That defeats my purpose to continue work I left open at home while I am out.
+If I have to logout, then I cannot let my PC do something useful, for example, video rendering.

-KDE Plasma settings uses an older version `118.0.5993.9`, due to the latest requires GSettings schemas.

 ## Security Warning